eonist/eonist.github.io/_posts/2020-03-11-Export-sketch-artboards-to-pdf.md

 ### Sketch artboards to pdf

 1. Make multiple artboards
-2. name the artboards chronologically 01-front, 02-about, 03-features etc
+2. Name the artboards chronologically 01-front, 02-about, 03-features etc
 3. File -> Export as png files (set individual artboard resolution if needed)
 4. Open apples own Automator and search for image to pdf
-5. drag the png images above the image to pdf automation
+5. Drag the png images above the image to pdf automation
-6. hit play and your .pdf is generated
+6. Hit play and your .pdf is generated